 A grade of incomplete ("I") is granted in cases of personal emergencies (such as serious illness, or death or serious illness in the student's immediate family).
 An "I" cannot be given merely because a student fails to complete course work on time.
 Students should inform their instructors immediately of any situation that would cause them to miss assignment deadlines or examinations.
-In cases of serious illness, once the College is alerted, officials will notify all of the student's instructors.
+In cases of serious illness or a death in the family, once the College is alerted, the Office of Student Services will notify a student's instructors.